 Here is some of his featured work, by category.

-Examples of their work includes “Missing Persons,” a spot for the TV series Matlock and a Clio-winner for radio copywriting; “Laugh Catalog,” a TV series for George Schatter’s Comedy Club and Clio-winner for best use of sound; and “Robert Goulet,” a spot for the TV series The Simpsons and winner of the $20,000 Mercury Award for Radio Humor.
+Examples of their work includes “Missing Persons,” a spot for the TV series Matlock and a Clio-winner for radio copywriting; “Laugh Catalog,” a spot for the TV series George Schatter’s Comedy Club and Clio-winner for best use of sound; and “Robert Goulet,” a spot for the TV series The Simpsons and winner of the $20,000 Mercury Award for Radio Humor.

 For this body of work, the St. Louis Media Foundation in 2018 inducted Paul & Walt into the prestigious St. Louis Media Hall of Fame.
-Declaring he is “not history yet,” Walt is also creating content in the overlapping worlds of:
+Declaring he is “not history yet,” Walt is still offering turnkey radio scriptwriting and production services for brands big and small.

-Walt is the writer and artist of the long-running, humorous webcomic Dang Gnats, starring “two outspoken insect with too much time on their wings.”
+Walt is the writer and artist of the long-running, humorous webcomic Dang Gnats, starring “two outspoken insects with too much time on their wings.”
+The comic has more than 2000 followers on Facebook.
 It has retained its simple gif format since 2001.

 He is the author of the three-issue comic book mini-series The Golden Adventures of Brett Hull, published as a joint promotion of the St. Louis Blues, Coca-Cola and McDonalds, and sold at regional McDonalds.